Key Behavioral Principles We Use

 These psychological motivators boost your Campaigns on-site.
 They are the principles on which you base your campaign copy to see how different customers react to different psychological drivers.

-Understanding which principles drive purchase behavior will enable you to collect valuable psychographic data about who your shoppers are as individuals.
+Understanding which principles drive purchase behavior will enable you to collect valuable about who your shoppers are as individuals.

 Let’s take a closer look at the six key behavioral principles we use here at Crobox.
 These will help inform your campaign copy, and general on-site messaging.